featurist/codesandbox-example-links/README.md

 ```

+Then running:

 ```sh
 npx codesandbox-example-links --output-dir=. ./docs/README.md
 ```

-Will produce a README.md in the root of the project with the following contents:
+Will produce a `./README.md` with the following contents:

     ## An Example